olivesgatech/FOCAL_Dataset/README.md

 ## Visual Abstract
+This figure shows the differences between traditional active learning algorithms and the considerations that exist in real-world annotation workflows.
 ![Discrepancy Between Traditional and Real-World Video Active Learning](diagrams/github_visual/real_world_labeling_active_learning.jpg)

+This diagram shows the differences in cost of the queried sequences by a variety of Active Learning Algorithms.
 ![Difference in Cost of Chosen Sequences by Active Learning Strategy](diagrams/github_visual/true-cost-vs-exp-cost.png)

 ## Data